Do you ever get to the point where you can't take the mess any longer? I do.

 Maybe she should have quit while she was ahead!

 Anyhow back to my ramblings.
 When we moved house I did take the opportunity to de-clutter but I never really tackled the children's toys.
-They have lots and lot of toys, all bar a few came from from charity shops or car boot sales and now I feel it's time they were returned to these places.
+They have lots and lot of toys, all, except a few, came from charity shops or car boot sales and now I feel it's time they were returned to these places.
 The worst offenders are the huge trucks, fire engines, Barbie and Action Man jeeps and one particularly gigantic and sinister Batman Dark Knight car.
 These toys are never played with, yet take up a considerable amount of floor space in the attic bed room.

 In the previous house the five year old, who was four, lived in the box room.
-I say box room but it was more like a cupboard, a Harry Potter sized room.
+I say 'box room' but it was more like a cupboard, a Harry Potter 'under-the-stairs' sized room.
 My boy loved it.
 Now at The Larches, he has been rewarded for the time he spent in the box; he has the HUGE attic room.
 Room for all toys, for car track to whizz hot wheels down.
 A brilliant room.
 He absolutely HATES it, apparently it's too big .

 One day last week I duly donned my AT wicker basket and, feeling like Snow White on her first day at the cottage, though with far less help, I set about my task.
 The 'chosen items' were soon packed into industrial strength refuse sacks and hurled into the back of the car.
 A particularly satisfying sound, as I drove to Ludlow, was the sad wail of the plastic fire engines from my boot.